Expert property inventory management services ensuring accuracy, transparency, a

 As deductions can be made from the deposit to pay for repairs or cleaning, its important that the tenant checks both documents carefully.

-The most common disputes include cleaning, mould, redecoration and damage.
+The most common disputes in a check out report includes cleaning, mould, redecoration and damage.
 Normally cleaning disputes focus on what standard and extent a property was clean at the start of the tenancy.

 A check in inventory/schedule of condition should be very clear on the matter of cleanliness, and should define the standard of cleaning.
 Eg has it been domestically cleaned by the landlord or ere professional cleaners engaged.
 This creates the standard that the property can then be judged against at the end of a tenancy.